Documentation

 • You may change the values of each of the force graph parameters by moving the sliders back and forth.

 • The force graph parameter sliders, lock force graph parameter sliders check box and menu item, and reset force graph parameter button and menu item are all active before a spreadsheet is loaded.
-The values set before loading will be used when a spreadsheet is loaded.
+The values set before loading will be used when a graph is loaded.

 You have the option of manually moving nodes on the graph.
 Left-click on a node, and with the mouse button depressed, move the node to any position within the graph bounding box.
 Release the mouse button to leave the node in that position.
 Once a node has been moved, it will no longer respond to changes in the Force Graph Parameters.
 To restore the node's responsiveness to the Force Graph Parameters, double-click on the node.

-• Node Coloring Toggle Button
+• Enable Node Coloring check box

 Turns node coloring on or off.